IslamAlsawaftah/reading-notes/Hashtables.md

 every Node or Bucket has both a key, and a value.

 hash code turns a key into an integer.
-It’s very important that hash codes are deterministic: their output is determined only by their input.
+Itâ€™s very important that hash codes are deterministic: their output is determined only by their input.
 Hash codes should never have randomness to them.
 The same key should always produce the same hash code.

 ### Creating a Hash: A hashtable  is created from an array